-Breakaways refer to when certain divisions of a company want to break away from an existing employer group to form their own employer group.
+Breakaways happen when divisions of a company break away from an existing employer group to form a new employer group.
 The group underwriting concession will not be an automatic decision.
-The employer will need to have a review done on all the divisions breaking away and on the remaining members.
+The employer will need a review of all the divisions breaking away and of the remaining members.

-They must submit the following information to HEALTH GROUP UNDERWRITERS@discovery.co.za:
+The following information must be submitted to HEALTH_GROUP_UNDERWRITERS@discovery.co.za:

-- Employer application form for the breakaway section of the business - A demographic report for the breakaway employer and a demographic report for the employees staying on the current employer group - Letter from the employer explaining the breakaway and asking for a group underwriting concession.
+- Employer application form for the breakaway section of the business - A demographic report for the breakaway employer and a demographic report for the employees staying in the current employer group - Letter from the employer explaining the breakaway and asking for a group underwriting concession.